-The traditional sales funnel has a fundamental flaw: it ends.
-Once a prospect converts, they fall out of the bottom, and the focus immediately shifts to the next new lead.
-But your most valuable business relationships are just beginning at the point of purchase.
-The customer lifecycle offers a more accurate and profitable model, viewing the customer relationship as a continuous loop, not a straight line.
-This perspective prioritizes retention and loyalty, transforming satisfied customers into your most effective growth channel.
-In this guide, we’ll explore how to nurture customers through this ongoing cycle to build a strong base of advocates who champion your brand.
+The traditional sales funnel has a major flaw: it ends.
+Once a customer buys, they fall out the bottom, and all your energy shifts back to chasing the next new lead.
+But your best relationships are just beginning at the point of purchase.
+The customer lifecycle offers a smarter, more profitable model.
+It views the relationship as a continuous loop, not a finish line.
+This perspective prioritizes retention and loyalty, turning satisfied customers into your most powerful growth channel.
+Let's walk through how to nurture customers through this ongoing cycle to build a strong base of advocates for your brand.

 Key Takeaways